chickentom888/php-rsmq/README.md

 * `$queue` (string): The Queue name.

-Returns a `\AndrewBreksa\RSMQ\QueueAttributes` object with the following properties:
+Returns a `\ChickenTom888\RSMQ\QueueAttributes` object with the following properties:

 * `vt` (int): The visibility timeout for the queue in seconds
 * `delay` (int): The delay for new messages in seconds